jbride/mujina/mujina-miner/src/chip/bm13xx/PROTOCOL.md

 #### How Version Rolling Works

 1. **Search Order**: The ASIC searches in this sequence:
-   - First: All nonces (0x00000000 to 0xFFFFFFFF) with current version
+   - First: All nonces in the chip's range, using current version
    - Then: Increment version and search all nonces again
    - Continues until all allowed version values are exhausted